saptarshi-2910/CS683-PROJECT/README.md

 ---

-## Final Outputs
+## 📌 Simulation Configuration

+For all our experiments, we used the following configuration:

+- **Warmup Instructions:** 5 Million
+- **Simulation Instructions:** 20 Million

+These settings were consistently applied across all workloads and prefetcher evaluations.

+---

+## 📂 Result Directories

-All final results generated for the project are in:
+All results generated during the project are stored in the following folders:

-**Berti-Artifact/UpdatedBerti/**
+- **Original baseline results:**
+  `Berti-Artifact/Originalberti_results/`

+- **Our updated final results:**
+  `Berti-Artifact/UpdatedBerti/`

 Contains:

 - IPC/MPKI CSVs
-- Suite-wise analysis
 - Prefetcher comparison
-- Multi-core plots
 - Final graphs used in the report and presentation

 ---